-It helps for us as pet owners to understand the natural behaviours of these creatures to know why it is important to supply them with the correct enrichment experiences.
-For example, in nature rabbits love to burrow, this gives them an opportunity to nest, feel safe & protected.
-Physically, allowing your rabbit to burrow supports the muscle growth & development as well as maintaining some basic health principles such as keeping their claws short from digging!
+It helps us as pet owners to understand the natural behaviours of these creatures to know why it is important to supply them with the correct enrichment experiences.
+For example, in nature rabbits love to burrow, this allows them to nest, feel safe & protected.
+Physically, allowing your rabbit to burrow supports muscle growth & development as well as maintaining some basic health principles such as keeping their claws short from digging!

 Number 10 – The Hay and Pellet feeder

 What you feed your small animal is just as important as how you do it.
 This manger allows you to keep a constant supply of oaten hay as well as a nutrient dense pellet to your rabbit or guinea pig.
 You can even add fresh hard vegetables to the bottom of this feeder.

 Hay is vital for the high fiber demands these pets have.
 By placing it in the hay feeder, your pet will have to work hard to pull it out, a process that much like in nature, these animals spend much of their time doing.

 Ferrets, rats, mice, rabbits and guinea pigs love hiding, sleeping & playing in a tunnel.
 The Sea grass tunnel is made from natural sea grass, these tunnels are 100% safe & non toxic, no staples or glues or wire used.
 You will find these tunnels in three sizes to suit pocket pets such as mice & rats through to larger size small animals such as guinea pigs.
 This range is an affordable way of making a simple lifestyle improvement to your pet!

 Number 8 - Pet One Tunnel and Burrow